Prenuptial & Post-Marital Agreement Lawyers in Carlsbad

 - Each spouse must be completely transparent with their financial situation.
 This includes revealing any property, real estate, money, etc.

-Are Postnuptial Agreements Enforceable?
+Are Postnuptial Agreements Enforceable in California?

 The enforceability of a postnuptial agreement will always be governed by the state and its statutes.
 In most cases, they are enforceable as long as they are properly written and executed.
 However, anyone that commits fraud by tricking their spouse into signing a postnuptial agreement before they divorce, will not have their document be valid.